-- Once you have submitted your online enrolment application, we will be in contact with you within 3 working days
+- Once you have submitted your online enrolment application, there is a mandatory cooling off period.
+Then we will be in contact with you within 3 working days.

 - Aviation Australia will issue you with a Statement of Covered Fees that will contain information regarding your selected option, census dates and what fee’s will apply (both under a VET Student Loan and other fees).
 Your information will then be provided to the Australian Government to advise that you have applied for a Loan.

 - The Australian Government will issue you with a login for the Electronic Commonwealth Assistance Form (eCAF) system (via email).
 You must log into this system, where you can then accept and submit your eCAF – this must be done prior to the census date of the study period.
 If you do not complete this by the census date, you will not be eligible for a loan for the study period, and will be required to either pay your fee’s direct to Aviation Australia, or defer to the next intake (if you wish to access a Loan for the fees).